···

 Building Instead of Finding

-Meaning doesn't arrive through contemplation.
-It emerges from paying attention to what already moves you.
+Meaning doesn't arrive through contemplation — it surfaces from paying attention to what already moves you.

 When do you lose track of time?
 That's data.